 Follow the advice above, and before you know it, your teething pup will have a mouthful of grinning adult gnashers - and most certainly have their appetite back!

 Do you have any other questions about the teething stage for your puppy?
 Get in touch with us and we’d be happy to help.
-Until then, nourish your fast-growing pup with Pooch & Mutt’s range of tasty grain-free puppy food and puppy food supplements.
+Until then, nourish your fast-growing pup with Pooch & Mutt’s range of tasty grain-free puppy food and supplements.

-Comments (2)
+Comments (13)

 Do puppies get extra sleepy when teething?
 Our 3 month old chihuahua mix has been very lethargic and sleeping a lot more than normal.
 She is teething and this just started yesterday.